Mo Chutu of Lismore: Life

-Following his expulsion, Mo Chutu journeyed to the Déisi, where he found and rested on the scenic hill of Ardfinnan.
-He was confronted by the King of the Déisi but came to a peaceful land agreement here, establishing monastic cells at Ardfinnan and at Lismore further south, where he founded the great monastery of Lismore (in modern County Waterford).
+Following his expulsion, Mo Chutu and his monks journeyed to the Déisi, taking refuge along the river bank at the monastic site of Ardfinnan on Déclan's pilgrim path between Cashel to Ardmore.
+He was confronted by the King of the Déisi but came to a peaceful land agreement here, establishing monastic cells at what became Ardfinnan Abbey, and at Lismore further south on the pilgrim path, where he founded the great Lismore Abbey (in modern County Waterford).
 The Latin and Irish Lives make very little of Mo Chutu's earlier misfortune and focus instead on the saint's resistance to the oppressive Uí Néill rulers and his joyous reception among the Déisi.
 He has been portrayed in a heroic light in Indarba Mo Chutu a r-Raithin (The expulsion of Mo Chutu from Rahan).

 His foundation at Lismore flourished after his lifetime, eclipsing the reputation of the saint's earlier church.
 It was able to withstand the Viking depredations which plagued the area and benefited from the generosity of Munster kings, notably the Mac Carthaig of Desmond.
-In the 12th century, Déclán's foundation of Ardmore aspired to the status of episcopal see in the new diocese, but the privilege went instead to Lismore.
+In the 5th century, Déclán's earlier foundation of Ardmore aspired to the status of episcopal see in the new diocese, but the privilege ultimately went to Lismore.

 Carthage depicted in stained glass; he holds a bishop's crozier and a model of Lismore Abbey.

 His feast day in the Irish martyrologies is 14 May, as well as in the Great Synaxaristes of the Eastern Orthodox Church.

 In the present calendar of the Catholic Church in Ireland, in which 14 May is the feast of Saint Matthias, the memorial of Saint Carthage is celebrated on 15 May.